I Haven’t Read a Book in Years, Until Now

 As a kid, I loved reading.
 I remember reading books in my room for hours and hours at a time.
 I was so happy doing so!
 It was like my own little world of characters I adored and plots that left me wanting to discover more.
 It was really special.

 As I got older and began struggling with anxiety and focus and attention, I got out of the habit of reading, and slowly lost this skill that fostered such a sacred space for me.
-I was then diagnosed with ADD (Attention-Deficit Disorder) as a teenager.
+I was then diagnosed with ADHD as a teenager.
 Reading for long periods of time was still a struggle for me despite trying a medication.

 This year I’ve been challenging myself to read more.
 I’m on a new medication that helps a lot.
 Quite often, I would just read articles online and learn a lot about what’s going on in the world, as well as topics I appreciate such as mental health and body positivity.
 With online articles though, a long attention span isn’t required, so reading a book became very difficult for me.